WilliamBundy/wb_alloc/README.md

 - Easy to use without the CRT or malloc.
 - Doesn't include library headers if you don't need it to.
 - Doesn't include operating system headers at all.
-- Compiles as C89 and C++.
+- Compiles as C89 and C++ on Windows, Mac, and Linux.
 - Templatized versions of allocation functions for C++ for easier memory safety (use `WB_ALLOC_CPLUSPLUS_FEATURES` to enable these).

 ## Current Status

-As of 11/4/17 or version 0.0.1, the library compiles with no warnings under clang and MSVC, however, it is largely untested with regards to runtime errors or performance.
-It should be considered **alpha software**.
+As of version 0.1, the library compiles with no warnings under gcc, clang and MSVC, however, it is barely tested, and should be considered **beta software**.
+You may encounter issues on untested OSes such as BSD; your best bet is to `#define WB_ALLOC_CUSTOM_BACKEND` and implement the backend functions as your OS requires.

+If you run into a problem where the allocators fail, try including your system's headers for virtual memory and system info.

+	/* Windows */
+	#include <Windows.h>

+	/* Linux */
+	#include <sys/sysinfo.h>
+	#include <unistd.h>

+	/* macOS */
+	#include <sys/sysctl.h>
+	#include <unistd.h>

 There are also some convenience features missing, such as being able to directly free/clear a memory pool and tagged heap.